-The Parish operates with an incumbent priest, one non-stipendiary associate priest and 3 honorary assistants.
+he Parish operates with an incumbent priest, one non-stipendiary associate priest and 3 honorary assistants.
 We are blessed to be assisted by 7 licensed lay readers.
-The office is managed by a part-time Parish Administrator and a part-time Rental Event Coordinator.
+The office is managed by a part-time Parish Administrator

 Resurrection operates with a full slate of Wardens and Deputy Wardens.